nathankerr96/VideoPoker-NeuralNet/README.md

 ## Goals

 The primary goal of the project is to learn by exploring different model architectures and techniques within RL.
-To have something to work towards, I'm setting an initial goal of 0.7 average return on credit, which is about half way between random (0.34) and optimal (~0.99) play.
+To have something to work towards, I'm setting an initial goal of 0.7 average return on credit, which is about halfway between random (0.34) and optimal (~0.99) play.

-Even discouting straights entirely would allow the model to achieve **~0.9** RoC, so I believe 0.7 is a reasonable initial target.
+Even discounting straights entirely would allow the model to achieve **~0.9** RoC, so I believe 0.7 is a reasonable initial target.

-### Predicitons
+### Predictions
 * I expect the model to quickly identify most pairs/tips/quads as good to keep, but struggle to learn straights.
 EV w/o straights **~0.94** according to online calc
 * I also expect Royal Flushes to be rare enough that the model won’t effectively learn them.
 Straight flushes to a lesser extent since the model may run into them when going for flushes.